Quick Links

 Governance Essentials

-Community governance is an essential tool for blockchains within the Cosmos ecosystem and enables stakeholders to directly participate in the decisions that effect blockchain operation.
+Community governance is an essential tool for blockchains within the Cosmos ecosystem and enables stakeholders to directly participate in the decisions that affect blockchain operation.

 Anyone may participate in governance by creating and submitting their own proposals and any stakeholder—i.e. anyone staking the $ALTHEA token—can vote on live proposals.
 Governance proposals are used to make changes to code or procedure, utilize community funds, and generally find consensus on questions facing the network.